anyfiddle/sysbox-pods-preview/README.md

 ## Sysbox Container Images

-The pod in the prior example uses the `ghcr.io/nestybox/ubuntu-bionic-systemd-docker`, but you can use any container image you want.
+The pod in the prior example uses the `ubuntu-bionic-systemd-docker`, but you can use any container image you want.
 Sysbox places no requirements on the container image.

 Nestybox has several images which you can find here: